 Question: What are the differences in Device Matching Levels?

-Answer: Device42 supports two different matching models.
-Classic and Advanced.
+Answer: Device42 supports three different matching models.
+Classic, Moderate, and Conservative.

 With Classic matching, Device42 will check against serial number, UUID and name, in that order, to verify if a discovered device is an existing device to update or a new device to create.